innerfence/chargedemo-windows/README.md

 * Request payment by creating an ChargeRequest object, setting its properties, calling its `GenerateLaunchURL()` method, and launching the returned URL.
-Be sure to set the returnURL property if you want us to return the results to your app.
-Consider using `SetReturnURL( returnUrl, extraParams )` to automatically include extra parameters in the query string.
+We've also provided a helpful `ChargeUtils.SubmitChargeReqeust()` method that will set up your launch options properly.
+Be sure to set the returnURL if you want us to return the results to your app by using `SetReturnURL()`.
+You can include extra parameters to be returned to you by passing them into `SetReturnURL()`.
 For example:

 ```cs
 ChargeRequest chargeRequest = new ChargeRequest();